-Trump on preventing mass shootings: 'we're going to get it done'
+Trump on preventing mass shootings: 'We're going to get it done'

 “We are going to be very strong on background checks, and put a very strong emphasis on the mental health of somebody,” Trump said at the beginning of the listening session.
 “We’re going to talk and get it done.
 It’s been going on too long, too many instances and we’re going to get it done.”

-Students and parents from Marjory Stoneman Douglas High School in Parkland, along with Parkland city Mayor Christine Hunschofsky, attended the White House session, along with members of Sandy Hook Promise, a national non-profit organization based in Newtown, Connecticut and led by several family members whose loved ones were killed in the tragic Dec.
-14, 2012 mass shooting at Sandy Hook Elementary School.
-Students from Friendship Public Charter School, Parkmont, and Thurgood Marshall Academy in Washington, D.C. also attended.
+Students and parents from Marjory Stoneman Douglas High School in Parkland, along with Parkland city Mayor Christine Hunschofsky, attended the White House session, along with members of Sandy Hook Promise, a national non-profit organization based in Newtown, Conn., and led by several family members whose loved ones were killed in the tragic Dec.
+14, 2012, mass shooting at Sandy Hook Elementary School.
+Students from Friendship Public Charter School, Parkmont, and Thurgood Marshall Academy in Washington, D.C., also attended.

 Parkland Student Body President Julia Cordover opened the session with emotional remarks for the group.